 Stress and memory care

 It might be well-known that high levels of stress can have an impact on your overall health and happiness.
+Stress and memory loss can go hand in hand, but how can you avoid it?
 But there may be more to it than that – stress has recently been shown to cause aging.
 For senior wellness and memory care, reducing your stress can have a major impact on the longevity of your life and risk of disease.

 What stress does to you

 Telomeres, the part of the chromosome that affects how cells age, shorten from stress and actually speed up the aging process.
 There are serious consequences from shortened telomeres for memory care, such as an increased risk for Alzheimer’s disease and dementia.
 Fortunately, telomeres can also be lengthened by healthy lifestyle changes and create healthier cells and a longer life.

 For senior wellness, adapting a few lifestyle changes to reduce stress is the best way to slow down the aging process and protect your brain from losing any cognitive function from aging.
 In some cases, it is even possible to reverse disease.
 Find an exercise that you enjoy, or partake in an activity with a friend or family member.
 The more you enjoy something, the more likely it is that it will be a regular part of your health plan.

 In a study by the University of California San Francisco, the effect of exercise on telomeres was profound.
 Aerobic activity was found to act as a “buffer” for stress, preventing telomeres from shortening and reducing the rate of cells aging.